 Hold a light dumbbell (5-15 lbs) between your feet or wear ankle weights.
 The added resistance increases the load during the "out" phase and forces your abs to work harder to decelerate the weight.
 Start light.
 Seriously.
 Even 5 lbs feels like 20 when it's at the end of that lever arm.

-FitCraft's AI coach Ty programs in-and-outs into your personalized plan based on your assessment results.
-Ty's 3D demonstrations show you the exact balance point, the pelvic curl, and the extension from multiple angles.
-Honestly, it makes the movement click way faster than reading about it.
-And the app tracks your rep quality and progresses you from regressions to full in-and-outs as your core gets stronger.
+FitCraft's AI coach Ty adjusts the variation and rep range of core work like in-and-outs based on your assessment results, so you don't have to guess which regression or progression fits today.
+Ty's 3D demonstrations show the balance point, the pelvic curl, and the extension from multiple angles, which makes the movement click faster than reading about it.

 Frequently Asked Questions